kwestin/aws-mitre-workshop/README.md

 1. Panther Managed Detections as well as Crowdstrike are automatically tagged with tactics and techniques
 2. We will add tags for MITRE ATT&CK technique to the first detection that we wrote
+3. Navigate to BUILD -> MITRE ATT&CK
+4. Find the "Brute Force" technique under "Credential Access" and add your detection to it